We strongly reject unfounded statement of Armenia - Azerbaijani MFA (UPDATE)

 The statement of the Armenian Foreign Ministry says that Azerbaijan is not interested in peace and stability in the region and violates international law, which is nothing, but hypocrisy.

-It is surprising that the occupation by the Azerbaijani side of more advantageous positions in the direction of the undemarcated border with Armenia is assessed as the occupation of the territory of Armenia by Azerbaijan.
+It is surprising that the hold of more advantageous positions in the direction of the undemarcated border with Armenia by the Azerbaijani side is assessed as the occupation of the territory of Armenia by Azerbaijan.
 Thus, taking into account the fact that Armenia has occupied the territories of Azerbaijan for 30 years, the continued occupation of eight internationally recognized villages of Azerbaijan and the deployment of its military positions in many directions within the sovereign territories of Azerbaijan, once again demonstrates that there are no grounds to assert that any position on the indicated territory formerly belonged to Armenia.

 Evaluation of the judgments that a number of territories in modern Armenia are the historical lands of Azerbaijan as a territorial claim against Armenia, as well as the accusation of Azerbaijan of ethnic cleansing is hypocrisy and proves that Armenia is not familiar with historical facts," the ministry said.